 Course Course Title/Category Credits

-PHYL 142 Human Anatomy and Physiology 3
+PHYL 142 Human Anatomy and 3

-II
+Physiology II

-PHYL 142L Human Anatomy and Physiology 1
+PHYL 142L Human Anatomy and 1

-II Lab
+Physiology II Lab

 PSY 240 Developmental Psychology 3

 HLTH 155 or NURS 212 3

 Electives: Any 100-level or 3

 higher course (3 credits)

 Oral Communication (OC): A.A.
 3

 Core Options

+to This serves fulfills the Diversi f a a bi a var

-1. PHYL 1 42: This course fulfills the Diversifi cation:
+1. PHYL 142: This course fulfills the Diversification: Biological Sciences (DB) category.

-- 1. PHYL 142: This course fulfills the Diversification Biological Sciences (DB) category. - 2.
-PHYL 142L: This course fulfills the Diversification: Laboratory (science) (DY) category. - 3.
+- 2. PHYL 142L: This course fulfills the Diversification: Laboratory (science) (DY) category. - 3.
 PSY 240: This course fulfills the Diversification: Social Sciences (DS) category. - 4.
 Electives: A total of 3-6 credits are required.
 Additional Electives may be taken in Semester 4 only if necessary.

 Course Course Title/Category Credits

 Diversification: Arts (DA): Any 1-3

-DA course/courses (1-3 credits)
+DA course/courses (1-3

+credits)

 Diversification: Literatures (DL): 3

 Any DL course

 Diversification: Social Sciences 3

 (DS): Any DS course

 Electives: Any 100-level or 3

 higher course (3 credits)

 Foundations: Global and 3

 Multicultural Perspectives (FG):

 Any FGA, FGB, or FGC course

+D'

-1. Dive rsification: Arts (DA): At least one of th ne
+1. Diversification: Arts (DA): At least one of the DA courses should also be designated as an Alternative Communication (AC) course.

-- 1. Diversification: Arts (DA): At least one of the DA courses should also be designated as an Alternative Communication (AC) course. - 2.
-Diversification: Literatures (DL): The DL course should also be designated as a Writing Intensive (WI) course. - 3.
-Diversification: Social Sciences (DS): Except for PSY courses, any other DS course may be chosen. - 4.
-Electives: A total of 3-6 credits are required.
+- Diversification: Literatures (DL): The DL course should also be designated as a Writing Intensive (WI) course. - 3.
+Diversification: Social Sciences (DS): Except for PSY courses, any other DS course may be chosen. - Electives: A total of 3-6 credits are required.
 Additional Electives may be taken in Semester 4 only if necessary. - 5.
 Foundations: Global and Multicultural Perspectives (FG): A total of 6 credits are required.
 The FG courses should be taken in Semesters 2 and 4.
 Any two courses with different FG designations are required.